Skip to content

 Injection TimingNot injected into context

-Execution LocationClaude Code runtime (shell / HTTP)
+Execution LocationClaude Code runtime (shell / HTTP / sub-LLM / subagent)

 Definition Locationhooks key in settings.json